Smith-Marsette has 3 TDs, Iowa beats USC in Holiday Bowl

 THE TAKEAWAY

-USC: The loss probably won’t sit well with fans were unhappy when new athletic director Mike Bohn announced Dec.
-4 that embattled coach Clay Helton would be retained.
+USC: The loss probably won’t sit well with fans who were unhappy when new athletic director Mike Bohn announced Dec.
+4 that the embattled Helton would be retained.
 It’s been a rough go for Helton ever since USC capped the 2016 season with a thrilling Rose Bowl win over Penn State.
 The Trojans were playing in their third Holiday Bowl in six seasons.

 Iowa: Stanley became the fifth Iowa quarterback to start three bowl games.
 He won all three.
 Against USC, he was 18 of 27 for 213 yards.